Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks are 7-3 against the spread and 7-3 overall in their past 10 games.
+- The Knicks have a 7-3 record against the spread while finishing 7-3 overall in their past 10 games.

-- In their past 10 games, the Knicks have hit the over four times.
+- Four of Knicks' last 10 contests have gone over the total.

-- New York has covered the spread in a lower percentage of its home games than away games.
-It has covered 19 times in 41 games at home, and it has covered 27 times in 41 games on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.